Inspector general: Some NY police use chokehold as first response

 “I believe it refers to things that have already begun to change,” de Blasio said.

-The president of the Patrolmen’s Benevolent Association police union, Patrick Lynch, who blamed de Blasio for tensions with police, noted the report promised a wider investigation in the future to determine whether the problem is systemic.
+The report promised a wider investigation ahead to determine whether the problem is systemic.
+(Reporting by Barbara Goldberg; editing by Gunna Dickson)

-Until then, Lynch said in a statement, the initial findings should only be viewed as 10 isolated cases that reveal “the dysfunction and anti-police bias that is rampant in the investigations conducted by the CCRB.”